-Like many countries, Rwanda is characterized by extreme poverty and weak institutions, but its social history is tragically unique.
-In 1994, Rwanda underwent a devastating genocide that left 800,000 people dead.
+Like many countries, Rwanda is characterized by poverty, and a certain number of the country's institutions have limited capacity.
+However, its social history is particularly tragic.
+In 1994, Rwanda experienced a devastating genocide that left more than 800,000 people dead.
 In the aftermath of the genocide, civil society organizations (CSOs) emerged to help in addressing social needs, including assistance to widows and orphans, child-headed households, and traumatized survivors.
 Not surprisingly, the people of Rwanda continue to suffer from high levels of collective trauma and struggle with the social consequences of the genocide.

 |Barriers to Entry||Domestic NPOs: (1) two-tiered registration process with action plan presented to local authority and application to Ministry of Justice; (2) lengthy registration process, with application to Ministry allowed only 6 months after receipt of provisional permit from local authority; and (3) excessive documentation requirements.